 AFRAN's mission is to create understanding of the world's French heritage through the arts and humanities.
 The purpose of our programming is to present a historical and multicultural approach to arts and humanities, while interpreting the role French presence has played in the Middle West, particularly in the northwestern Minnesota.

 All board members and spouses volunteer an extraordinary amount of time, resources and physical effort to plan and host these activities.
-We meet monthly usually on the second Tuesday of the month at 7:00 at the Polk County Museum Meeting Room (south entrance).
+We meet monthly usually on the third Tuesday of the month at 7:00 at the Polk County Museum Auditorium.

 Days before the festival, each board member begins to list necessities and schedule the hours.
 When the day comes, all load their vehicles with respective supplies until there’s hardly room for the driver.
 Deliver.
 Unload.
 Lend a hand.